andrewletten/rescomp/README.md

 frequency.
 I have made the repository public in its premature state primarily for ease of sharing with friends, collaborators and students during development.
-Please use with caution and perform your own sanity checks, especially if intending to use within a research context!
+Please use with caution and perform your own sanity checks!
 Feedback and pull requests very welcome.*

 The goal of the R package `rescomp` is to simplify the process of defining, simulating and visualizing the output of ODE models of